 Hazardous substances should be segregated by hazard class, following manufacturer recommendations.
 Containers of potentially hazardous substance (PHS) materials should be placed in unbreakable secondary containers.
-Stored chemicals shall be examined periodically (at least annually) for need of replacement, deterioration, label condition, and container integrity.
+Stored chemicals shall be examined periodically (at least annually) for replacement, deterioration, and container integrity.
 Stockrooms and storerooms should not be used as preparation or repackaging areas.